anl-mdml/MDML_Client/README.md

 ```
 Parameters:
 * ret_int (bool) - True to return an int, False to return a string
 This function returns the current Unix time in nanoseconds as either an int or a string.
+This can be used to add to you data before publishing.
+If the corresponding data headers in the configuration file is "time", InfluxDB (MDML's time-series database) will use this as the official timestamp for that data entry.
+Without a "time" variable, InfluxDB will use the timestamp when the data was inserted.
+This is not ideal since the timestamp does not reflect when the data was actually created.

 -------------------------------
 ```python